usbong/TIME/README.md

 </table>

-### Keyphrase:
+### Additional Notes:

 1) numbers, words, shapes

-2) no noticeable sound as that observed when playing games,
+2) no noticeable sound as that observed when playing games

 3) no noticeable photographs/illustrations
 as those viewable @select social networking services,